HPInc/ml-git/docs/mlgit_commands.md

 Usage: ml-git datasets fsck [OPTIONS]

 Options:
-  --fix-workspace  Use this option to repair files identified as corrupt in
+  --fix-workspace  Use this option to repair files identified as corrupted in
                    the entity workspace.
   --full           Show the list of corrupted files.
   --verbose        Debug mode